 You can’t outright ask for a positive review, as that would be dishonest, but it’s fine to simply ask them for an objective restaurant review.
 Some bloggers might decline your offer, but the more you ask, the better your chances are of getting some positive feedback and generating more interest online.

 Some food bloggers have big followings, and getting their attention can have a huge influence on your restaurant.
 Even just one write up or mention from a major foodie can be a huge for restaurant promotion efforts.
+For more ideas, check out what we've come up with here.

 15. Verify Your Restaurant’s Online Details Are Accurate